I love to go to church in cathedrals.

 One of the ways this is seen is with the emphasis in Christian circles on “a personal relationship with Jesus Christ.”
 Although this is an important dimension of the Christian life, the Bible has much more to say about how we are to live in community than it says about a personal relationship with Jesus.

 This imbalance can often be seen in the language we use around baptism of adults and even the professions of faith of those baptized as infants.
 We can also see it in the songs we sing that are full of the pronouns “me” and “I.” We see it in our interpretation of the principle of being “salt and light” in the world to be an individual, rather than a collective mandate (for example when we choose and education for our children).

 We have the same problem that every church of every age and every place has–we are blind to our idolatries.
 By humbly engaging meaningfully with Roman Catholics (or Protestants from non-Western societies) we can more easily see our own idolatries.

-I hoped that worshiping in a cathedral would give me a glimpse into a time when we weren’t so immersed in the worship of the self.
+Worshiping in a cathedral alsays gives me a glimpse of a time when Christians weren’t so immersed in the worship of the self.